 There are several signs that your baby is going through a growth spurt.

-- Your child is asking for food more often Your child is crying, fussing, etc. Your baby's appetite is increasing, but the rate of milk production if you are breastfeeding takes longer to adapt to the demand, so he or she will not be satisfied and will ask for more often;
+- Your child asks for food more often This can be seen in crying, restlessness, etc. Your child's appetite is increasing, but the rhythm of milk production takes longer to adapt to demand if you're breastfeeding, so he won't be satiated and will demand more often;

-- Your baby's mood changes Your baby's mood changes: the fact that your baby becomes grumpy may be a sign of a growth spurt.
-If your baby changes his behavior, reassure him by increasing contact with his mother;
+- Your baby's mood changes Your baby's grumpiness may be a sign of a growth spurt.
+If your baby's behavior changes, reassure him by increasing contact with his mother;

-- Sleep pattern Your baby's sleep pattern is disturbed by his growing appetite and frequent feedings.
-So, if your baby has been sleeping through the night for a while now, it's possible that a growth spurt will disrupt this.
-Fortunately, it's only temporary.
+- Sleep rhythm Your baby's sleep rhythm is disrupted by his growing appetite and frequent feedings.
+So, if your baby has recently been getting a full night's sleep, it's possible that a growth spurt is disrupting all this.
+Fortunately, this is only temporary.

-Growth spurts can sometimes be difficult to deal with.
+Growth peaks can sometimes be difficult to cope with.
 Fortunately, there are several tips

 Calming him down

-The first thing to do is to try to calm your baby down.
-How can you calm him down?
-We give you several ideas:
+The first thing to do is try to calm your baby.
+How do you calm him down?
+We've got a few ideas:

-- Take a bath The combination of the sound of water, warm water and skin-to-skin contact will tend to calm and reassure your baby.
+- Taking a bath The combination of the sound of water, warm water and skin-to-skin contact will tend to calm and reassure your baby.

-- Make him listen to quiet music or white noise to capture his attention, soothe him and reassure him.
+- Play quiet music or white noise to capture his attention. to capture his attention, lsoothe and reassure him.

-During growth spurts, the baby needs to be need to be surrounded.
+During growth spurts, babies need needs to be surrounded.
 Stay close to him.
-It is possible that the time of falling asleep in the evening also takes more time: there still to continue to reassure it.
+It may also take longer for him to fall asleep in the evening: here again, continue to reassure him.

 During a growth peak, milk production will naturally adapt to your baby's needs.
-It will be more important to be in accordance with your baby's needs.
-The body is well made and during breastfeeding many factors can vary: the quantity of course, the quality, the color, the percentage of fat concentration, water, antibodies, nutrients etc...
+It will be higher to match your baby's demand.
+The body is a well-constructed organism, and many factors can vary during breastfeeding: quantity, quality, color, percentage of fat, water, antibodies, nutrients, etc...

-During a growth peak, you have to trust your baby and give him as much food as he wants.
-During these periods, baby expends a lot more energy and therefore needs to eat in greater quantities.
+During a growth spurt, you need to trust your baby and feed him as much as he wants.
+During these periods, baby expends much more energy and therefore needs to eat more.

 Growth spurt and bottle feeding

-If you are bottle-feeding your baby, the principle is the same as for breastfeeding: you must listen to your baby You need to listen to your baby, who will know how to show you his need to be fed.
+If you're bottle-feeding your baby, the principle is the same as for breast-feeding: you need to listen to your baby your baby's need to be fed.

-Your baby will also have a greater need to suck: you can give him a pacifier to relieve him.
+Your little one will also have a greater need to suck: you can give him a pacifier to relieve this.

-There are many growth spikes during the early stages of baby's life.
-The first one often happens between the 7th and 10th day.
-After that, as the baby grows, the growth spikes will become less frequent.
+There are many growth peaks in the first moments of a baby's life.
+The first often occurs between the 7th and 10th day.
+Thereafter, as the baby grows, the growth peaks will s'become less frequent.